ceph/ceph/doc/radosgw/notifications.rst

    requests will otherwise be rejected.
  - user/password: This must be provided along with ``use-ssl``.
 Connections to the broker will otherwise fail.
+ - mechanism: may be provided together with user/password (default: ``PLAIN``).
+The supported SASL mechanisms are:

+  - PLAIN
+  - SCRAM-SHA-256
+  - SCRAM-SHA-512
+  - GSSAPI
+  - OAUTHBEARER

  - port: This defaults to 9092.
  - kafka-ack-level: No end2end acking is required.
 Messages may persist in the broker before being delivered to their final destinations.
 Two ack methods